NakhlehLab/MaCroDNA/Resampling_stability_analyses/BE_data_analyses/README.md

 The sample outputs of this code for 100 random trials for each BE biopsy can be found in the directory [macrodna_res_log_random_test](https://github.com/NakhlehLab/MaCroDNA/tree/main/Resampling_stability_analyses/BE_data_analyses/sample_outputs/macrodna_res_log_random_test).

-### plotting the results of random assignments
+### Plotting the results of random assignments
-The code named `plot_random_assignments.py` plots the histograms of the BE biopsies along with the red vertical line indicating the score obtained from MaCroDNA.
-To run this code, set `src_dir` to the path to the directory where the results of the random assignments are stored (`tgt_dir` in `random_assignment_test.py` code).
+The code, named `plot_random_assignments.py` plots the histograms of the BE biopsies along with the red vertical line indicating the score obtained from MaCroDNA.
+To run this code, set `src_dir` to the path to the directory where the results of the random assignments are stored (`tgt_dir` in the `random_assignment_test.py` code).

 ### Correlation between the two scoring metrics for random assignments (sum of Pearson correlation values vs. median of Pearson correlation values)
 To account for the outliers that may affect the sum of Pearson correlation values as a score, we additionally measured the median of Pearson correlation values and compared the results of the two experiments.
-The code named `random_assignment_test_meidan.py` replicates the same random trials (using the same random seeds) and stores the median of Pearson correlations.
+The code, named `random_assignment_test_meidan.py` replicates the same random trials (using the same random seeds) and stores the median of Pearson correlations.
 The code and outputs are the same as for `random_assignment_test.py` (except for the added suffix of _median_).

 ## Stability analysis of MaCroDNA's assignments for BE biopsies
 To measure the stability of scRNA-seq cells’ assignments in the BE biopsies, we designed a leave-one-out experiment that involved introducing a small perturbation into the input data by leaving out one of the scRNA-seq cells.